 Authentication-Results: spf=pass ... dkim=pass ... dmarc=pass

 If any component shows "fail" or "none," that's likely contributing to junk placement.
-Pay special attention to DMARC alignment—Microsoft checks whether the From domain aligns with SPF and DKIM domains.
+Pay special attention to DMARC alignment — Microsoft checks whether the From domain aligns with SPF and DKIM domains.
+If your DMARC reports show failures from sources you do not recognize, investigate immediately as this could indicate spoofing or misconfigured third-party senders.

 3. Microsoft Blocklist Inclusion